Hepatitis A, B & C Test Panel

 This Hepatitis panel includes testing for:

-- Hepatitis A Virus (HAV) Antibody, IgM
+- Hepatitis A Virus Antibody, IgM test - This blood test detects hepatitis A antibodies.

 Hepatitis A is considered a sexually transmitted disease (STD), but can also be transmitted by close contact with an infected individual or contaminated food.
 Hepatitis A is a very contagious infection that affects the liver that is preventable by a vaccine.